silverstripe/cwp/docs/en/03_How_tos/creating_repositories.md

 # Creating a project/repository

+The below relates to the use of a Gitlab CWP hosted repository.
+If you have [migrated to a Github Git repository](/working_with_projects/setting_up_your_project/#making-your-first-project-commit-2), [please refer to the Github documentation](https://help.github.com/).

 In Gitlab, a **Project** is also considered to be a repository.

 Create a new one by clicking the **New Project** button in the Gitlab **Dashboard**.